stochastic-philosophy/welfare-state-1/docs/content/innovaatio_v2_osa3.md

 ScienceDirect (2022).
 "Does the Cream Always Rise to the Top?
 The Misallocation of Talent in Innovation." *Journal of Monetary Economics*. https://doi.org/10.1016/j.jmoneco.2022.09.001

+Shapin, S., & Schaffer, S. (1985). *Leviathan and the Air-Pump: Hobbes, Boyle, and the Experimental Life*.
+Princeton: Princeton University Press.

 Shirky, C. (2010). *Cognitive Surplus: Creativity and Generosity in a Connected Age*.
 New York: Penguin Press.

 Springer (2020).
 "Finland: Success Through Equity—The Trajectories in PISA Performance."
 Haettu osoitteesta: https://link.springer.com/chapter/10.1007/978-3-030-59031-4_6